ReScience/ReScience-submission/article/Larisch-2019.md

 $$ \tau_{V_{T}} \frac{dV_{T}}{dt} =- (V_T - V_{T_{rest}})  $$ {#eq:VT}

-The values for the parameters of the model are taken from the original paper.
+The values for the parameters of the model are taken from the original paper [@Clopath2010].

 ### Synaptic model {-}